IITP-CARTE-LGE/cnrl2/README.md

   <img src="src/Quantitative_result.png" width="600" title="hover text">
 </p>

-Quantitative Evaluation Results of the proposed and baseline models.
+The table shown above is quantitative Evaluation Results of the proposed and baseline models.
 The best values in each category are underlined.